- PFAS, BPA, BPS, PVC, and PBDEs are dangerous chemicals used in the production of plastics.

 The acronym BPA stands for bisphenol A, a chemical that’s used to manufacture polycarbonate plastics and epoxy resins.
 BPA is present in many everyday items such as plastic dinnerware, beverage containers, and the lining of food cans.
 It can also be found in some toys, automobile parts, safety equipment, and dental sealants.

-Why does this matter?
-Because BPA is a synthetic estrogen that’s disruptive to our hormone systems; exposure to this substance can increase the risk of breast cancer, prostate cancer, obesity, metabolic dysfunction, infertility, type-2 diabetes, and attention deficit hyperactivity disorder.
+BPA is a synthetic estrogen that’s very disruptive to our hormone systems; exposure to this substance can increase the risk of breast cancer, prostate cancer, obesity, metabolic dysfunction, infertility, type-2 diabetes, and attention deficit hyperactivity disorder.

 - Cut back on your use of canned goods – buy fresh or frozen instead.